IntersectMBO/plutus/plutus-metatheory/src/Algorithmic/CEKV.lagda.md

        → (M₁ , k₁) |->>CK (V , ε) → ∃ λ c → ((M₁' , ρ) k₁') |->>CEK (c, ε)
 -}

-postulate cek2ckClos-·lem : ∀{A B}{L : ∅ ⊢ A ⇒ B}{M : ∅ ⊢ A}{Γ}{ρ : Env Γ}{N : Γ ⊢ B} → L · M ≡ cek2ckClos N ρ → ∃ λ L' → ∃ λ M' → N ≡ L' · M' × L ≡ cek2ckClos L' ρ × M ≡ cek2ckClos M' ρ
+-- note N cannot be a variable because if it was then the result of -- the lookup in ρ would be a value that is then discharged which -- couldn't be an application as applications are not values postulate cek2ckClos-·lem : ∀{A B}{L : ∅ ⊢ A ⇒ B}{M : ∅ ⊢ A}{Γ}{ρ : Env Γ}{N : Γ ⊢ B} → L · M ≡ cek2ckClos N ρ → ∃ λ L' → ∃ λ M' → N ≡ L' · M' × L ≡ cek2ckClos L' ρ × M ≡ cek2ckClos M' ρ

+-- as ƛ is a value, it can be the result of a variable lookup postulate cek2ckClos-ƛlem : ∀{A B}{L : ∅ , A ⊢ B}{Γ}{ρ : Env Γ}{N : Γ ⊢ A ⇒ B} → ƛ L ≡ cek2ckClos N ρ → (∃ λ L' → N ≡ ƛ L' × L ≡ dischargeBody L' ρ) ⊎ ∃ λ x → N ≡ ` x × ƛ L ≡ discharge (lookup x ρ)

 -- this is intended to be a catchall for recursive calls thm65state : ∀{A}{M : ∅ ⊢ A}{s}{V : Red.Value M} → s CK.-→s CK.□ V
   → ∃ λ V' → ck2cekState s -→s □ V' × ∃ λ p → cek2ckVal V' ≡ substEq Red.Value p V

+thm65bV : ∀{A B}{L : ∅ ⊢ A}{M}{s : CK.Stack A B}{V : Red.Value L}
+  {W : Red.Value M}{W'}{s'}
+  → (p : M ≡ discharge W')
+  → substEq Red.Value p W ≡ cek2ckVal W'
+  → (s CK.◅ W) CK.-→s CK.□ V
+  → ∃ λ V' → ((s' ◅ W') -→s □ V') × ∃ λ p → cek2ckVal V' ≡ substEq Red.Value p V

 thm65b : ∀{A B}{L : ∅ ⊢ A}{Γ M}{s : CK.Stack A B}{V : Red.Value L}
   {M'}{ρ : Env Γ}{s'}